-- William Rainey Harper College was founded on March 27, 1965. - The College is named after Dr. William Rainey Harper, first president of the University of Chicago and known as the father of the two-year college. - The College is governed by an elected board of trustees composed of seven members and a student trustee elected by the students. - The College encompasses 23 communities with an area of about 200 square miles and a population of 469,000. - The campus in Palatine has 15 buildings on a total area of 200 acres. - The operating tax rate is 30 cents per \$100 of assessed valuation. - The tuition rate is \$30.00 per credit hour, effective with spring semester, 1989. - Fall enrollment is approximately 22,600 students. - Approximately 32 percent of the annual high school graduates in the district attend Harper. - More than 300,000 students have attended Harper since it was founded. - Approximately 93 percent of the College faculty hold postgraduate degrees. - The Harper College Learning Resources Center has 130,000 volumes including microforms and reprints, and about 800 periodical titles.
-The media collection of 120,000 items consists of videotapes, films, audiotapes, slides, filmstrips and other formats.
-Through on-line searching of a national data base, the LRC has access to academic institutions nationwide, as well as to those in Illinois. - The College operates four extension centers in Barrington, Mount Prospect, Prospect Heights and Schaumburg. - The College offers over 50 academic scholarships each year covering tuition and fees, each valued at \$850 per year, as well as various financial grants sponsored by individuals, organizations and companies in the area.
+- William Rainey Harper College was founded on March 27, 1965. - The College is named after Dr. William Rainey Harper, first president of the University of Chicago and known as the father of the two-year college. - The College is governed by an elected board of trustees composed of seven members and a student trustee elected by the students. - The College encompasses 23 communities with an area of about 200 square miles and a population of 495,000. - The campus in Palatine has 15 buildings on a total area of 200 acres. - The operating tax rate is 30 cents per \$100 of assessed valuation. - The tuition rate is \$30.00 per credit hour. - Fall enrollment is approximately 24,500 students. - Approximately 28 percent of the annual high school graduates in the district attend Harper. - More than 315,000 different students have attended Harper since it was founded. - Approximately 93 percent of the College faculty hold postgraduate degrees. - The Harper College Learning Resources Center has 155,000 volumes including microforms and reprints, and about 800 periodical titles.
+The media collection of 115,000 items consists of videotapes, films, audiotapes, slides, filmstrips and other formats.
+Through on-line searching of a national data base, the LRC has access to academic institutions nationwide, as well as to those in Illinois. - The College operates four extension centers in Barrington, Mount Prospect, Prospect Heights and Schaumburg. - The College offers over 50 academic scholarships each year covering tuition and fees, each valued at \$850 per year, as well as various financial grants sponsored by individuals, organizations and companies in the area which range from \$100 to \$8,000, with the majority averaging \$500.